KreosCode/notes-not-beats/README.md

 - endTiming2
     - int
     - input in ms
-    - perfect timing for the note2 to be pressed
+    - perfect timing for the note2(end of slider) to be pressed

 - side
     - str